IgorMuzyka/Pajamas/article.md

 [TOC]

-## Behaviour Driven Development in Swift
+## Behavior Driven Development in Swift

 ### What is BDD?